xanhtool/SnapCss/README.md

+- [x] everytime open file, add selector to fileLibrary.
+- [x] get file extension and it's selector.
+- [ ] if have selector add selector to style data.
+- [ ] transfer style data to web.

 # fast-style README

 This is the README for your extension "fast-style".
 After writing up a brief description, we recommend including the following sections.